A trip to Oahu is truly not complete without a visit to the majestic North Shore.

 Haleʻiwa Bowls serves up some of the most delicious and beautiful acai bowls and smoothies on the North Shore of Oahu.
 If you’ve been looking for an antioxidant fix in Hawaii, this is the place to get it!

-We ordered a large Local Bowl to share and were pleasantly surprised to find poi in our bowl!
-With the almond butter we added, our acai bowl was extra nutrient-packed and filling.
+We always go with the large Local Bowl to share and are always pleasantly surprised to find poi in our bowl!
+With the almond butter we add, our acai bowl is extra nutrient-packed and filling.

 What I love about Haleʻiwa Bowls is that they use real, straight-up acai (as opposed to an acai blended base with other fruits).
 It’s also the perfect amount of frozen, which is really important because Hawaii is so hot all the time!

 Not feeling acai right now?
 No problem.
-Sometimes we get smoothies instead.
+They have smoothies too.

 A great alternative spot for acai further down the road is Sunrise Shack, located about 7 miles east of Haleʻiwa Bowls.
 If you’re not feeling up for acai in the morning, you’ll have a second chance later!